 Remember the line drivers and receivers go between the DB-25 connector and the UART.
 The voltages on the connector side are generally ±10V (give or take a few volts), whereas the voltages at the UART pins are TTL levels (0-5V, or less).
 The line drivers and receivers are also inverters, and they generally are much more immune to damage from static discharge than the UART is.

 The well known Maxim MAX232 has two line drivers and two line receivers.
 It is popular because it was one of the first widely available line driver and receiver ICs that derived its own high voltages from the +5V supply so the user didn't have to provide more than one power supply voltage.
 It should be noted however that there are many other line drivers and receivers.
-Before the MAX232 came along, the 14-pin 1488 (75188) quad line driver and 1489 (75189) quad line receiver were usually used, both $.45 in singles at Jameco at the moment although I've seen them at $.29, or the MC145406, a $2.49 16-pin IC with three line drivers and three line receivers.
+Before the MAX232 came along, the 14-pin 1488 (75188) quad line driver and 1489 (75189) quad line receiver were usually used, both $.45 in singles at Jameco at the moment although I've seen them at $.29, or the SN75C1406 (same thing as the older Motorola MC145406), a $2 16-pin IC with three line drivers and three line receivers.
 With a 1488/1489 pair, you have four line drivers and four line receivers, just as you have with two of the higher-priced MAX232's, and they take less board space because they don't require the capacitors for charge pumps like the MAX232 does, or the extra pins to connect to the capacitors.
-The extra power supplies needed by the 1488 and MC145406 are often available on the board anyway for other things like op amps, D/A and A/D converters, and the negative voltage for supertwist LCD bias.
+The extra power supplies needed by the 1488 and SN75C1406 (same thing as the MC145406) are often available on the board anyway for other things like op amps, D/A and A/D converters, and the negative voltage for supertwist LCD bias.
 Again, remember the voltages are not critical.
 For example, if you have +9V and -7.5V, it should work.

 It should be noted here that the 1489 has an extra input pin for each of the four receivers.
 This can be used for changing the input threshold voltage or for increasing input noise immunity.
 In most cases, these pins can be left unconnected.